Rocket Metallic 🎨 RGB Color Code: #8A7F80

 Rocket Ball was one of the earliest forms of metallic cartridge for firearms, containing bullet and powder in a single, metal-cased unit.
 The Rocket Ball

-Silvera et al. and a team in France.
+electrons and lattice vibrations.
 Metastable metallic hydrogen may have potential as a highly efficient rocket propellant, with a theoretical specific impulse

 Menthol Metallic blue Metallic bronze Metallic brown Metallic gold Metallic green Metallic orange Metallic pink Metallic red Metallic Seaweed Metallic silver